LibraryCodeLab/BootstrapImageCarousel/README.md

 8. Use the grid system to change your neighborhood.html file and make three columns--one for each neighborhood.

-9. Use the grid system to arrange your pictures on the govt.html page to have 2 rows of 6.
+9. Use the grid system to arrange your pictures on the <a href="https://github.com/LibraryCodeLab/BootstrapWebsite/blob/master/govt.html">govt.html</a> page to have 2 rows of 6.

 10. Using <a href="https://getbootstrap.com/docs/4.0/components/alerts/">Bootstrap.com</a> as a reference, make other cosmetic changes to your site.
 For example, <a href="https://getbootstrap.com/docs/4.0/components/buttons/">buttons</a>, and the <a href="https://getbootstrap.com/docs/4.0/components/jumbotron/">jumbotron</a> class.